UtilExe/SP3-Week3/README.md

 With status: "build:passed"

-# The deployed web-page related to "REST, JPA, Test and CI with our start code", can get found here:
+-- The deployed web-page related to "REST, JPA, Test and CI with our start code", can get found here (or on the index web-page):

 -- https://work.emucoach.com/devops-starter/api/movie/